masonoise/cms-api/README.md

 TO DO LIST:

 - Authentication and saving of Author's name with changes
-- Paginate the index page
+- Paginate the index page list of content
-- When a new item is posted to it, it should save it with default text as passed in (nice to have)
+- Add search to index page content list to be able to find content for a page or search within content text
 - When fetching a file, need to be able to ask for either the URL or the file itself

+- When a new item is posted to the get API, it should save it as a new draft, with default text as passed in (this is a nice to have feature)